yangzy39/Qwen-Doc/README.md

 ## 🎉 News

 - **Dec 15, 2025:** 🔥 We released the **QwenLong-L1.5** project!
 It provides a complete post-training recipe for long-context reasoning and memory management.
 The corresponding model and technical report have also been released.
+- **Dec 15, 2025:** 🔥 We released the code implementation of **SPELL**, which is a self-play reinforcement learning framework designed to improve long-context reasoning abilities in LLMs.
 - **May 28, 2025:** 🔥 The **QwenLong-L1** project released `QwenLong-L1-32B-AWQ`, a version processed with AWQ int4 quantization.
 - **May 26, 2025:** 🔥 We officially open-sourced the **QwenLong-L1** project, the industry's first large model trained for long-context reasoning using reinforcement learning.
 We also released the accompanying `QwenLong-L1-32B` model and the `DocQA-RL-1.6K` training dataset.